How to Remove Snow from Solar Panels Safely

-Just a Covering…Half an inch or so - Let Nature take it’s course.
-I thin layer of light snow will usually melt, slide or blow off within 24 hours and so is not really worth the effort of trying to shift it.
+- Just a Covering…Half an inch or so – Let Nature take it’s course.
+A thin layer of light snow will usually melt, slide or blow off within 24 hours and so is not really worth the effort of trying to shift it.

 So Once you got all the equipment ready here is how to remove snow from solar panels:

 - Remove the Fresh Snow as Soon as Possible – If you wait until it has melted a bit and then re-frozen then it takes ages to push of just a small corner.
 Get it off as quickly as you can or don’t bother at all.

 - Do You have a Balcony or Roof Light Close to the Panels?
 If so then this is likely to be the safest point of access.
 Simply use the long handled or telescopic pole fitted with the brush to push the snow away.
 If possible start at the bottom to encourage the natural slipping process.

 - Do You Need to Use a Ladder?
 If so then clear the snow away from where you are going to stand the ladder and make sure you have an assistant on hand to help you.